-Zhâburi is the newest attempt that I know of to create a Black Speech.
+Zhâburi is the newesr attempt that I know of to create a Black Speech.
+(Except of Nûrlam “Scholar language”, a new dialect constructed mainly from LoS by the one behind the Black Speech School but nothing of it has been made public yet).
 The first version (A) is a variant of Svartiska but the second version (B) is more free standing but still connected to Svartiska but also LoS and Horngoth.
 See also my analysis of Black Speech and Orcish.

 Sauron, I imagined, was an enormously practical person, who would have made the Black Speech as “perfect” (according to his notions of perfection) as he could make it, with a rigorous consistency and logic, but without making any allowance for æsthetics.
 It would not eschew borrowings from other languages of Middle-earth, but it would adapt them to its own style.
 It would in fact have been, as my friend Helge Fauskanger terms it, Sauron’s Esperanto.